Yeeldx/yeeldbox-devdocs/docs/contributing/documentation/writing-style-guide.md

 ### Review Community Guides

-Review the respective Contribute.md for each repository where pertinent before starting work on any Yearn project.
+Review the respective Contribute.md for each repository where pertinent before starting work on any Yeeldx project.

-- Yearn contributor guides outline writing standards and help simplify the writing process.
+- Yeeldx contributor guides outline writing standards and help simplify the writing process.

 #### Document-Specific Maintenance Guides

 - Check for an associated maintenance guide before starting work on a given document if applicable.
 - A document maintenance guide outlines standards to help Reviewers and contributors when maintaining a given resource.
   - The rules described within a document-specific maintenance guide supersede other guides.
-  - If a discrepancy is glaring or unreasonable, bring the issue to an admin in the [#documentation](https://discord.gg/freT6YRNSX) channel on Yearn's discord.
+  - If a discrepancy is glaring or unreasonable, bring the issue to an admin in the [#documentation](https://discord.gg/freT6YRNSX) channel on Yeeldx's discord.

 #### Contributor Tools

-- The [Contributor Tools Guide](https://docs.yearn.finance/contributing/contributor-tools) guide introduces the tools regularly used by Yearn contributors.
+- The [Contributor Tools Guide](https://docs.Yeeldx.finance/contributing/contributor-tools) guide introduces the tools regularly used by Yeeldx contributors.

 ### Express Interest

 - Check out the Getting Started guide for contributing to Documentation.
-- Join the [#documentation](https://discord.gg/freT6YRNSX) channel on Yearn's Discord, read the pinned messages, and reach out to a channel admin.
+- Join the [#documentation](https://discord.gg/freT6YRNSX) channel on Yeeldx's Discord, read the pinned messages, and reach out to a channel admin.
-- Yearn community team members and senior contributors help onboard new contributors via Discord or Telegram chats where applicable.
+- Yeeldx community team members and senior contributors help onboard new contributors via Discord or Telegram chats where applicable.
 - Feel free to discuss personal interests and relevant skills to help determine a well-suited project/issue and jump right in.
 - To understand strengths you can also provide relevant examples of past projects, work, and experience.
   - Demonstrate a reliable work ethic and offer quality work that speaks for itself.